wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-filebeat.rst

 Filebeat
 --------------

-Filebeat could be used in conjunction with Wazuh Manager to send events and alerts to Logstash node, this role will install Filebeat, you can customize the installation with this variables:
+Filebeat can be used in conjunction with Wazuh Manager to send events and alerts to Logstash node, this role will install Filebeat, you can customize the installation with these variables:

 - **filebeat_output_logstash_hosts:** define logstash node(s) to be use (default: ``127.0.0.1:5000``).